genn-team/genn/userproject/MBody1_project/README.txt

 float (single precision floating point) variables.

 In more details, what generate_run program does is:
-a) use another tools to generate input patterns.
+a) use other tools to generate input patterns.

 b) build the source code for the model by writing neuron numbers into ./model/sizes.h, and executing "genn-buildmodel.sh ./model/MBody1.cc.